CoderHahs/ml-training/Knowledge/NLP/Notebooks/paraphrase_classifier/report.md

 The dataset has multiple examples of two sentence inputs.
 A panel of five judges examined these two inputs and determined if they are paraphrases of each other or not.
 The decision of the judges was also provided in terms of votes.
 For example if three judges voted saying the two inputs are paraphrases and the other two did not, then the provided decision was `(3,2)`.

 The entire dataset was used for the assignment.
 The dataset curator did suggest that inputs that have a "debatable" decision like `(3,2)` or `(2,3)` can be removed from any training and testing so that there is no uncertainty present in the training data.
 However, I chose to keep it in so that there would be more data to train on.

--   Give your method for changing from graded evaluations to binary (you don’t have to follow what is mentioned on the github page, you can decide what you want)

 # Converting Votes to a Binary Class